Japanese domestic market: JDM-inspired vehicles

 Some car enthusiasts like to build replicas of JDM vehicles from locally available cars.
 For example, enthusiasts in the USA will often take a US-market Honda Civic (sixth generation), convert it from left-hand-drive to right-hand-drive and source the required parts such as the engine and gearbox from the JDM EK9 Type R - which is based on the same platform - in order to make an 'exact' copy.
-Other forms of "JDM Conversions" include converting a USDM model first generation Subaru Impreza and fitting JDM STi parts to make it seem as if it is a genuine WRX STi model.
+Other forms of "JDM Conversions" include converting a US model first generation Subaru Impreza and fitting JDM STi parts to make it seem as if it is a genuine WRX STi model.
 In Southeast Asia, it is common practice to convert a base model Mitsubishi Lancer and swap out the necessary parts, right down to the cutting of the floor pan, and create a Lancer Evolution copy.

 However, cars such as this would not be authentic JDM cars as they would possess a United States vehicle identification number.
 It is also to be noted that, even with such modifications, it is impossible to recreate the running performance of the original car, as there are many engineering aspects which cannot be replicated by means of "conversion" alone.
 A good example would be body strengthening methods using spot welding and extra reinforcement on strut mounting points, stress areas in joints, etc. as found in the Lancer Evolution and EK9 Type R models.
 These reinforcements are not present on base model sixth generation hatchbacks and Mitsubishi Lancers.
 Hence, replicas or conversions would be similar from a visual standpoint only, as they lack the same level of structural rigidity as the original counterpart.